 Our tree plantation initiative began with the plantation of 150 trees in the Indian Air Force campus at Vayu Shakti Nagar in January 2017, which are quite healthy and growing well even today.
-After receiving a commendable response we are now planting 35,000 trees more this year in Armed Forces Campuses in Gandhinagar, Vadodara, and Vadsar, which will soon be scaled further to 100,000 trees in the coming three years.
+After receiving a commendable response we have successfully planted 70,000 trees this year in Armed Forces Campuses in Gandhinagar, Vadodara, and Vadsar, which will soon be scaled further to 100,000 trees in the coming three years.
 We will be planting tree species such as Borsali, Neem, Karan, Gulmohar, Saptaparni, Boganvalia, Tecoma, Chandani, and other hardy indigenous varieties.Our partners in this project are AIA CSR Foundation.

 It is our vision to spread debating skills to students across the country in a progressive manner.
 Greater communication skills with a perfect blend of critical thinking, political awareness and oratory skills will empower our children to become effective leaders.
 These skills can be fostered in them through World Schools Debating.